 If this value is less than 1, your shop is losing money because the actual time it takes to repair a vehicle is not being invoiced properly on a regular basis.

-Measuring the performance of your technicians, as a whole and individually, shouldn’t feel like punishment or micro-managing.
+Remember, tracking these metrics of your technicians (as a whole and individually) shouldn’t feel like punishment or micro-managing.
 Be clear in your objectives and communicate the importance of tracking and using data to improve profits, performance, and efficiency for everyone involved.

 Not ready to talk yet?
 That's okay!
-If you're wondering how the best auto repair shops stay ahead of the pack?
-Download our eBook: 10 Traits of Successful Automotive Repair Shops by clicking the image below:
+If you're wondering how the best auto repair shops stay ahead of the pack, download our eBook: 10 Traits of Successful Automotive Repair Shops by clicking the image below: